Ccode-archives/py-compiler/README.md

 # Py-compiler
-A python compiler that compiles python to C binaries using py2v and the vlang compiler
+A python compiler that compiles python to C binaries using py2v and the Vlang compiler

 ## To install